Me So Horny

 "Me So Horny" is a song by the rap group 2 Live Crew on their album As Nasty as They Wanna Be.
 The explicit nature of the lyrics of this song and the album led to the initially successful prosecution of the group on obscenity charges and the album being banned from sale in Florida.
 This ban was overturned on appeal.

-It reached number one on the U.S. Billboard Hot Rap Tracks chart and number 26 on the U.S. Billboard Hot 100 in 1989, staying on the Hot 100 for thirty weeks, despite lack of airplay due to the controversial nature of the lyrics (and/or possibly because of the associated controversy).
+It reached number one on the U.S. Billboard Hot Rap Tracks chart and number 26 on the U.S. Billboard Hot 100 in 1989, staying on the Hot 100 for 30 weeks, despite lack of airplay due to the controversial nature of the lyrics (and/or possibly because of the associated controversy).
 The song also reached number one in the Netherlands.

 The song samples music from the 1979 hit song "Firecracker" by Mass Production and dialogue from the Richard Pryor film Which Way Is Up? and the Stanley Kubrick film Full Metal Jacket.

-Samples

-The song heavily samples the 1979 funk hit single "Firecracker" by Mass Production.
-It also features lines from two different films:

-Which Way Is Up?
-(1977) – The "Gonna do that thing.
-What we gonna do?
-Oh sock it to me. [moaning]" sample heard at the beginning of the song (and occasionally sampled throughout) is from the scene in which Leroy (Richard Pryor) listens in on his father Rufus (also played by Pryor) having sex in another room.

-Full Metal Jacket (1987) – The lines listed below were sampled from the scene in which Private Joker (Matthew Modine) and Private Rafterman (Kevyn Major Howard) are approached by a Da Nang prostitute (Papillon Soo Soo).
-The exchange between Joker and the prostitute is used at the beginning, while the "Me so horny.
-Me love you long time.
-Me sucky sucky" sample is used in the chorus and throughout the song.
-Nancy Sinatra's "These Boots Are Made for Walkin'" can be heard underneath the samples at the beginning and end; that song appeared in the original scene in the movie.

-Da Nang prostitute: Well, baby, me so horny.
-Me so horny.
-Me love you long time.
-Me sucky sucky.

-[later in the same dialogue exchange]

-Private Joker: What'll we get for ten dollars?

-Da Nang prostitute: Every t'ing you want.